The World’s Best Kept Secret

-Sea Shepherd Australia is part of the Fight for the Bight Alliance, whose mission is to stop BP from drilling for oil in the Great Australian Bight.
+In 2016, Sea Shepherd Australia joined the Great Australian Bight Alliance to stop big oil companies, like BP, from drilling for oil in one the most pristine marine environments on earth: the Great Australian Bight.

 In 2010, BP was responsible for the world’s worst oil disaster, when their oil rig, the Deepwater Horizon, spilled over 800 million litres of oil into the Gulf of Mexico for over 87 days, killing 11 people, and caused the deaths of hundreds of thousands of sea turtles, sea birds, fish, whales and dolphins, damaged sheries and the marine environment.

 Less than 6 months after the spill, BP was granted leases by the Australian Government to drill for oil in the Great Australian Bight in waters much deeper, more remote, and rougher than in the Gulf of Mexico.

 In August 2016, Sea Shepherd took the M/V Steve Irwin to highlight the prestine environment and ecological value of the Bight, taking the issue from a local issue to a national and a global issue.

 After intense lobbying from Sea Shepherd, councils, the community and the Alliance, BP, and later Chevron, decided not to drill for oil in the Bight!
 The fght is far from over with other oil companies such as Statoil from Norway who are planning to do the same.
 It is up to us to keep up the fght to save the Bight!

 Statoil are actively looking to drill for oil in two locations in the Bight before their three-year exploration permits end in 2020.
 Santos are also currently conducting seismic testing for suitable drilling wells in the Bight.

 We’re back to shine another spotlight on the Bight so that we can continue to protect one of the world’s most important ecosystems.